Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Multi-task Learning

+where $\pi: [2] \rightarrow [2]$ is a permutation on $\{1,2\}$.
+Again, we take the minimum above because binary GMM is identifiable up to label permutation.
+The first error metric $d(\htheta^{(k)[T]}, \bthetaks{k})$ involves the error for discriminant coefficients and is closely related to the clustering performance.
+It reveals how well our method utilizes similarity structure in multi-task learning.
+The second error metric is about the mean vectors and covariance matrix.
+As discussed in Section \ref{subsec: problem mtl}, we shall not expect it to be improved compared to that in single-task learning, as these parameters are not necessarily similar.

-Now we are ready to present upper bounds for the estimation error of parameters for MTL-GMM.
-Recall that $\overline{\Theta}_{S}(h_w, h_{\bmu}, h_{\bbeta})$ and $\mathbb{Q}_S$ are the parameter space and probability measure that we use in Section \ref{subsec: problem mtl} to describe the data distributions for tasks in $S$ and $S^c$, respectively.
+We are ready to present upper bounds for the estimation error of MTL-GMM.
+We recall that $\overline{\Theta}_{S}(h)$ and $\mathbb{Q}_S$ are the parameter space and probability measure that we use in Section \ref{subsec: problem mtl} to describe the data distributions for tasks in $S$ and $S^c$, respectively.